 The idea of a fresh start is quite irresistible, isn’t it?
 I get it.
-There’s something amazing about a brand new year, which is why we are naturally drawn to capitalize on it.
-The opportunity of a new year causes many of us to set goals and make resolutions around this time of year.
+There’s something amazing about a brand new year, quarter, or month, which is why we are naturally drawn to capitalize on them.

 - How to put our goals or resolutions into practical action and

 In this post, I’d like to share some secrets I’ve discovered re: goal setting and taking action.